robert-f-ruff/rules_engine/README.md

 - `secrets/db_user_name.txt`: This stores the username the applications use to access the database server.
 - `secrets/db_user_password.txt`: This stores the password for the applications' user account.
 - `secrets/django_secret_key.txt`: This stores the key Django uses to secure signed data.
+- `secrets/django_super_user_email.txt`: This stores the email address to assign to the super user account.
+- `secrets/django_super_user_name.txt`: This stores the username to assign to the super user account.
+- `secrets/django_super_user_password.txt`: This stores teh password for the super user account.
 - `secrets/engine_host.txt`: This stores the address to use in connecting to the backend Java application; an appropriate default value is populated by the script.
 - `secrets/engine_reload_key.txt`: This stores the key the backend Java application uses to verify reload requests.
 - `secrets/mail_from_address.txt`: This stores the email address to use in connecting to the email service (should be fake).
 - `secrets/mail_host_port.txt`: This stores the port number on the email server that the Simple Mail Transport Protocol (SMTP) service listens on; an appropriate default value is populated by the script.
 - `secrets/mail_host.txt`: This stores the address to use in connecting to the email server; an appropriate default value is populated by the script.
 - `secrets/mail_server_password.txt`: This stores the password for the email account used in connecting to the email service.
+- `secrets/wildfly_user_name.txt`: This stores the user name for the WildFly server management user.
+- `secrets/wildfly_user_password.txt`: This stores the password for the WildFly server management user's password.

 ## Setup Environment
 A Docker Compose file (`docker-compose-supporting_services.yml`) is provided that will launch the supporting services: